 Even more, over one-fifth of Americans went into debt for Christmas shopping.
 Of those that went into debt, 30% were relying on their tax return to pay it off.

-Allowing your Christmas spending to follow you into the New Year in the form of credit card debt isn’t a great way to kick off the year.
+Allowing your Christmas spending to follow you into the New Year via credit card debt will create financial stress; not a great way to kick off the New Year!

 While some of these ideas may seem extreme, keep in mind they are designed to help you save money fast.

-Set a budget for every single person on your list.
-Then, stick to your list and your budget (the hard part).
+Set a realistic budget for every family member or person on your list.
+Make your gift list and check it twice!
+Then, stick to your list and your total Christmas budget (the hard part).
+Don't feel bad about declining to be part of a gift exchange if it's not in the budget this year.

 Download my free Christmas budget printable to help you keep track!